Trust and Clarity

 It is natural to want to move out of it.

 Sometimes we can’t.

 People really struggle when there is no clarity, for no apparent reason or fault of their own.
 It can be painful.
-Often our truest character shows when we come to the end of what we know:
+Often our truest character shows when we come to the end of what we know.

-press harder There must be something here –
+We press harder—There must be something here.

-Our age demands answers and action, and it’s a rare ability to face the unknown with honesty and surrender.
+Our age demands answers and action, and it’s a rare ability to face the unknown with humility and surrender.
 But another uncomfortable truth is that the heart and the imagination are often most alive when they are not in control of things.
 In this story, Mother Teresa is admonishing Kavanaugh not that clarity is bad, but that when it fails, when we come to the end of what we know, it can mean there is something more of value beyond ourselves.